-Widgets are single user-interface elements that can be configured, for example, a drop-down menu or different kind of buttons.
+Widgets are single user-interface elements that can be configured: for example, a drop-down menu or different kinds of buttons.

-Widgets in the Web Modeler differ by categories and by the origin.
+Widgets in the Web Modeler are grouped by category and can be classified by their origin.

 2 Viewing Widgets in the Web Modeler

 To view widgets in the Web Modeler, do the following:

 Click the Pages icon in the left menu bar.